-Set work schedules and boundaries together to support the entire team's work-life and avoid possible burnout.
-Show remote employees that you care, trust their work ethic, and remind them on a regular basis that remote doesn't mean that they need to be online or available 24/7.
-Encourage reports to take breaks.
-When working remotely, it can be difficult stop working.
-Model this behavior by taking breaks and going offline yourself.
+Set work schedules and boundaries together to support work-life balance and avoid burnout.
+Show your team that you care, trust their work ethic, and remind them on a regular basis that remote doesn't mean that they need to be online or available 24/7.
+Encourage your direct reports to take breaks.
+When working from home, it can be difficult to create space to stop working.
+Model this behavior by taking breaks yourself.